 You'll see the Shared Email Templates pane.
-To start the registration process, click Sign up:
+To start creating your account, click Sign up:

 Decide which of the two sign-up options suits you best: Sign up with email or Sign up with Microsoft.